Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **Memory zones in NGINX**

-When configuring memory zones in NGINX, we generally refer to shared memory zones, as seen and explained in `the previous part <>`_.
+When configuring memory zones in NGINX, we generally refer to shared memory zones, as seen and explained in :ref:`the previous module <module1 shared memory zones>`.
 To modify or tune these, we must first identify where they appear in our NGINX configurations.
 In NGINX OSS, shared memory zones can be configured in the following contexts:

 - The connection limiting: sharing across worker the state of clients regarding the amount of connection requests.